solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 3. Run the following commands to create some temp tables and import the JSON and CSV data to the server.
 Notice the usage of `json` files to do the import using the `COPY` command.
 Once into a temporary table, we than do some massaging:

-    > NOTE: These paths are Windows based and you may need to adjust based on your environment (WSL, Linux, etc).
+    > NOTE: These paths are Windows based and may need to be adjusted based on the environment (WSL, Linux, etc).

     ```sql
     DROP TABLE IF EXISTS temp_calendar;